tenpy/tenpy/doc/changelog/latest.rst

   The mixer classes are now implemented in :mod:`tenpy.linalg.algorithms.mps_common`.
   Backwads-compatible wrappers with the old method names and signatures will be kept in :mod:`tenpy.linalg.algorithms.dmrg` until v1.0.
+- Introduce :class:`~tenpy.algorithms.mps_common.IterativeSweeps` to generalize algorithms that repeat sweeps until convergence.
+In particular this makes the convergence check a modular method which can be easily adapted via subclass.

 Fixed
 ^^^^^